pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 Our goal is to write our own deep learning framework like TensorFlow or Torch.
 We are going to learn in-depth how neural networks work, all the mechanics behind them.

 We will get our hands dirty and code everything!
-In this tutorial, we will use Python3 and scipy but I hope that the code and the ideas are clear enough so that you can adapt the code to your favourite language.
+In this tutorial, we will use Python3 and scipy but I hope that the code and the ideas are clear enough so that you can adapt the code to your favorite language.

 First, I show you the plan.
 In this part, we are going to quickly introduce neural networks and then, we will introduce computational graphs in order to model them.
 In the end of this part, we are going to use our implementation to learn some non-linear functions.